White House Not Using Defense Powers To Boost Medical Supplies

 Is the White House actually using the Defense Production Act?

-The president has invoked the act, called the DPA, and used it to give broad powers to the secretary of Health and Human Services.
+The president has invoked the act, called the DPA, and used it to give broad powers to the secretary of health and human services.
 But five days later, those powers have not actually been used.

 Some governors are calling for the law to be used at once, because states are currently scrambling over scarce resources in a free-for-all.